How to use the Dynamic Albums feature 08 September 2008 / Updated: 01 September 2019

 Albums in Zenphoto are physical and based on a folder on the file system.
 Dynamic albums are albums created dynamically based on a search, so technically a saved search.
 Therefore they update themselves if the search returns new results.
 Dynamic albums cannot have subalbums unless these are part of the search results.

 Dynamic albums are on the file system represented as a text file <albumname>.alb.
 The suffix is shown in the URL if there is a physical album of the same name, otherwise the suffix is omitted (1.4.3).

 Note that usage of dynamic albums requires Cookies to be enabled in the visitor's browser to stay in search context.

-This however introduces the limitation that you cannot use images with the same filename but from different real albums within an dynamic album anymore.
-Actually you can but it will confuse pagination links and thefore your users as these images will all have the same url.
+This however introduces the limitation that you cannot use images with the same filename but from different real albums within a dynamic album anymore.
+Actually you can but it will confuse pagination links and thefore your users as these images will all have the same URL.

 If you intend this feature be sure you use unique file names for all of your images within all albums.

 Important SEO note to urls of items in dynamic albums: Due to the URL scheme noted above using dynamic albums can introduce SEO issues regarding duplicate content.
 Images now have no unique URL becuase they have their "real" URL in their "real" physical album and those in perhaps even several dynamic albums.
 To lower SEO impact it is strongley recommended to enable the html_meta_tags and its canonical URL option.

 To create a dynamic album just perform a search.

 - This will return a page with your search results.
 On that page (assuming you are logged in) is an admin toolbox link and clicking on that link will reveal a create album link.